Konna ni Suki ni Natchatte Ii no?: Release

-Aside from the official music video, the group also recorded a long take music video as a segment of their variety show Hinatazaka de Aimashō, which features the members performing various skills such as baton twirling, poi, kendama, and acrobatic jump rope.
+Aside from the official music video, the group also recorded a long take music video in an episode of their variety show Hinatazaka de Aimashō, which features the members performing various skills such as baton twirling, poi, kendama, and acrobatic jump rope.

 Reception

-Real Sound commented that the rock-style dance music of "Ichiban Suki da to Min'na ni Itte ita Shōsetsu no Taitoru o Omoidasenai" was "unexpected from a Sakamichi Series group" and compared Kamimura's "cool and powerful" singing voice to Ami Suzuki.
+Real Sound commented that the rock-style dance music of "Ichiban Suki da to Min'na ni Itte ita Shōsetsu no Taitoru o Omoidasenai" was "unexpected from a Sakamichi Series group" and compared Hinano Kamimura's "cool and powerful" singing voice to Ami Suzuki.

 Track listing

 All lyrics written by Yasushi Akimoto.